 Extroverts want large amounts of social stimulation from different people all the time.
 This makes them different from introverts because introverts feel that they’re most comfortable when they’re in quieter and more peaceful environments.

 Behaviourally, extroverts tend to experience more and reflect less, while introverts experience less but reflect more.
-In a way, one could say that an introvert’s biggest fear is losing his or her hearing because then he wouldn’t be able to listen.
-An extrovert’s on the other hand, would be losing their tongue, because then they wouldn’t be able to speak.
+In a way, one could say that an introvert’s biggest fear is losing his or her hearing because then they wouldn’t be able to listen.
+An extrovert, on the other hand, would be losing their tongue, because then they wouldn’t be able to speak.

 For an extrovert, the real world is out there.
 An extrovert sees the world as something tangible.
 For them, it’s something that everyone can see and can have an emotional interaction with.
 Thoughts are but a second layer of the real world.